tanweijie123/tp/docs/UserGuide.md

 title: User Guide
 ---

 Welcome to FitEgo!
-This document will serve as an user guide to the all-in-one scheduling application.
+This document will serve as a user guide to the all-in-one scheduling application.

-Made for **fitness instructors** in mind, **FitEgo** is a **desktop program** that helps them **manage their clients and schedules**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Made with **fitness instructors** in mind, **FitEgo** is a **desktop program** that helps them **manage their clients and schedules**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, **FitEgo** can get your client management tasks done faster than traditional GUI apps.

 Table of Contents
 * Table of Contents